 Cell Physiology and Molecular Biophysics

-Structure, function and regulation of normal gap-junctional proteins and mutants that
+Structure, function and regulation of connexins (gap-junction proteins) and ATP-binding cassette proteins in health and disease.

 (806) 743-2531, G.Altenberg@ttuhsc.edu